What’s Not Covered

 For example, if you purchased a car for £40,000 using a credit card or personal loan, then the purchase wouldn’t be protected by Section 75 or Section 75a.
 However, a loan specifically made for the car, arranged through the car dealership, would be covered by Section 75a.

 Another significant difference between Section 75 and Section 75a, is that with Section 75 you can bring your complaint or claim to the supplier or the credit card provider because they are jointly liable for the refund.
-However, with Section 75a, you need to have unsuccessfully complained or tried to complain to the provider of the good or service before you can bring a claim to the credit provider.
+However, with Section 75a, you need to have in vain complained or tried to complain to the provider of the good or service before you can bring a claim to the credit provider.

 Credit for land purchase or business borrowing isn’t protected by Section 75 or 75a.